Tesla Model S interior & comfort

 With Autopilot, the Model S will match the speed of the vehicle in front, keep itself within a lane, change lanes at the flick of an indicator stalk (detecting when it’s safe to move) and even self-park when near a space.
 It can also be summoned to and from your garage.

-Tesla also offers what it calls ‘Full Self-Driving Capability’ for an additional £4,800 (you’ll need to have specced Autopilot first), which doubles the number of exterior cameras from four to eight and allows you to simply enter a destination before sitting back and letting the car take you there.
+Tesla also offers what it calls ‘Full Self-Driving Capability’ for an additional £4,900, which doubles the number of exterior cameras from four to eight and allows you to simply enter a destination before sitting back and letting the car take you there.
 A word of caution though: Tesla is rolling out this feature depending on local laws, so it’s worth checking with your dealer first before agreeing to pay the extra cash.

 Infotainment, apps & sat nav